jfeinstein10/SlidingMenu/README.md

 __1.__      You can embed the SlidingMenu at the Activity level by making your Activity extend SlidingMenuActivity.
 * If you choose to do it this way, you have access to a built-in ActionBar via Jake Wharton's [ActionBarSherlock][2].
 The ActionBar will slide with the "above" portion of the SlidingMenu.
-* In your Activity's onCreate method, you will have to call setContentView, as usual, and also setBehindContentView, which has the same syntax as setContentView. setBehindContentView will place the view in the "behind" portion of the SlidingMenu.
+* In your Activity's onCreate method, you will have to call `setContentView`, as usual, and also setBehindContentView, which has the same syntax as setContentView. setBehindContentView will place the view in the "behind" portion of the SlidingMenu.
 You also have access to methods such as toggle() and showMenu() at the Activity level.
 * More variants of SlidingMenuActivity will be coming soon, such as SlidingFragmentActivity, etc.